nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 and best-in class metaprogramming.

 This release includes improvements in the following areas:
-* new language features (user defined literals, private imports, strict effects, `iterable[T]`, new style concepts, dot-like operators, block arguments with optional params)
+* new language features (user defined literals, private imports, strict effects, `iterable[T]`, dot-like operators, block arguments with optional params)
 * new compiler features (`nim --eval:cmd`, custom nimscript extensions, customizable compiler messages)
 * major improvements to `--gc:arc`, `--gc:orc`
 * correctness and performance of integer and float parsing and rendering in all backends